FIREFIGHTERS HELP US ALL! Does anyone doubt that? Apparently so.

 That’s not only untrue, it’s also a bad case of scapegoating.

 Corruption on Wall Street and within the banking/financial industries, along with corporate control of our government, is what led to the 2008 economic crisis, not firefighter pensions!
+People who put their lives on the line deserve to have their futures secured, be it with help from SoFi or, more ideally, from the government!

 But some folks at the top want you to think Wall Street and the banks are A-OK, it’s those dang unions that are screwing us all!